Varusanadu

-Varusanadu is a village panchayat (code: 232202) in Theni District of Tamil Nadu, which is located in the bank of Vaigai River.
+Varusanadu is a village panchayat (code: 232202) in Theni District of Tamil Nadu, which is located on the bank of Vaigai River.
 This village comes under Kadamalaigundu - Mayiladumparai Panchayat union and Andipatti Taluk.

 The valley around this area is called Varusanadu Valley, which is a part of Cumbum Valley in Western Ghats and is connected to Meghamalai Mountains.
-Vaigai River is originating from this valley under Periyar Plateau of western ghats.
+Vaigai River is originating from this valley under Periyar Plateau of Western Ghats.

 History

 During earlier periods (way before Indian Independence), this area is completely occupied by trees in the Valley area.
 A well known Tamil proverb "Varusanattukku pona, vacha edatha sollittu po" (Before leaving to varusanadu, let someone know about your properties and belongings) to give an indication that 'no one ever come back alive after visiting this valley, it is such a danger'.
 This area was under Kandamanur Zamindar before independence.